sebastiantoh/tp/docs/UserGuide.md

 * `contacta ` will return a suggestion of `contact add`

 #### Viewing help: `help`
-Lists useful information about the available commands.
+Lists the command word, command description and example usage for each available command as well as the link to the User Guide.

 Format: `help`

- * Lists the available commands, command description and example usage as well as the link to the User Guide.

 <img src="images/helpAllMockup.png" alt="result for 'help'" width="400px">